-Originally I was planning to go to Ossett Albion v Mossley but on checking the non league paper on Sunday I found that it had been moved to the Wednesday due to the crunch England v Poland game.
-I double checked the site as the non league paper often gets stuff wrong but to my dismay it was true.
+Originally I was planning to go to Ossett Albion v Mossley but on checking the non-league paper on Sunday I found that it had been moved to Wednesday due to the crunch England v Poland game.
+I double-checked the site as the non-league paper often gets stuff wrong but to my dismay it was true.
 I had been looking forward to this one especially as they had a good club shop and I had been planning to meet people there.
-So at short notice I started looking for an alternative.
-It was then that I discovered how rubbish that the public transport system was.
-The only doable one on the bus or train was Liversedge v Nostell Miners Welfare.
+So at short notice, I started looking for an alternative.
+It was then that I discovered how rubbish the public transport system was.
+From my base in Huddersfield, the only doable one on the bus or train was Liversedge v Nostell Miners Welfare.
 And even that would involve a right pain in the backside journey where I had to change bus in an unfamiliar area.
-After my own towns transport had let me down recently when I knew exactly what I was doing, I decided that if possible, I would limit my drinking during the afternoon and drive to Frickley Athletic v Kings Lynn Town.
-I was also considering Witton Albion and Nantwich Town but Frickley was the nearest and therefore won the day.
+After my own town's transport had let me down recently when I knew exactly what I was doing, I decided that if possible, I would limit my drinking during the afternoon and drive to Frickley Athletic v Kings Lynn Town.
+I was also considering Witton Albion and Nantwich Town but Frickley was the nearest and therefore I plumped for that.